terraform-google-modules/terraform-google-sap/examples/sap_hana_simple_example/README.md

 ## Integration Tests

+If you need to run integration tests make sure to go through these additional setup steps.

 ### Additional APIs

-A project with the additional following APIs enabled must be used to host the resources of this module:
+ a project with the additional following APIs enabled must be used to host the resources of this module:

 - Google Cloud Storage JSON API: `storage.googleapis.com`